 While multimeters were all the rage for many years as they are an excellent way to measure DC signals and other AC signals, eventually if you’re working in the electronic engineering field, you’re going to need an oscilloscope to visualize the waveforms over time.

 In the multimeter space, Fluke is the primary winner of all meters in terms of the best of the best.
-In the Oscilloscope space, there is much more competition and the brands are definitely all quite great.
+In the Oscilloscope space, there is much more competition and the brands are definitely all quite great (So it’s harder to pick the best oscilloscope for your needs).
 I’m going to break down the oscilloscope brands into 2 different categories below primarily based on quality and affordability.

 Best Brands for Quality